sevora/blog/_posts/2025-05-29-vibe-coding-is-the-new-hype.markdown

 title: "Vibe Coding is the New Hype"
 ---

 But it doesn't actually work.
 Say what you want.
 Prompt better, even if you do, the LLM won't get smarter magically.
+Even "agentic capabilities" are simply adding additional prompts LLMs like GPT models for another output to execute as an instruction that the environment can run.
+It does not make the LLM behind any smarter.

 So it's overhyped.
 I was pretty much interested trying out vibe coding or so.